Soft Barley Chocolate Chip Cookies

 - 1 cup chocolate chips

-- In a large bowl, beat the softened 1/2 cup butter and 3/4 cup brown sugar until creamy and fluffy.
-Mix in the 1 egg and 1 tsp vanilla extract.1/2 cup butter, 3/4 cup brown sugar, 1 tsp vanilla extract
+- In a large bowl, mix the softened 1/2 cup butter and 3/4 cup brown sugar until creamy and fluffy.
+Add 1 egg and 1 tsp vanilla extract.1/2 cup butter, 3/4 cup brown sugar, 1 tsp vanilla extract, 1 egg

-- Add the 1 1/2 cups barley flour, 1/2 tsp baking powder, and 1/2 tsp baking soda to the wet mixture and stir by hand or beat on low until fully combined.
+- Add 1 1/2 cups barley flour, 1/2 tsp baking powder, and 1/2 tsp baking soda to the wet mixture and stir by hand or beat on low until just fully combined.
+Be careful not to overmix it.
 Gently fold in 1 cup chocolate chips by hand.
 Chill the dough in the freezer for 10 minutes to make it easier to form the cookies.1 1/2 cups barley flour, 1/2 tsp baking powder, 1/2 tsp baking soda, 1 cup chocolate chips

 - After the dough has chilled, use a tablespoon or cookie scoop to create equal-sized portions of the dough.
 Roll each portion into a ball and place it on a baking sheet lined with parchment paper.
 Space the dough balls 2-3 inches apart to allow room for spreading.